Many pests cause chewing damage to plants. One of them is the grasshopper.

 Another grasshopper control method is the grass trap.
 Grasshoppers like to eat grass and other plants in the grass family.

-Therefore, planting grass on the edges of your garden as well as in isolated parts of your yard will draw them away from the plants you want to eat yourself.
+So, plant grass at the edges of your garden and in isolated parts of your yard.
+It will draw grasshoppers away from your edible plants.

 5. Birds

 Providing a source of water and shelter will draw many wild birds to you.
-Moreover, chickens and guinea fowl make great domestic pets, and both lay eggs that are good to eat.
+Moreover, chickens and guinea fowl make great domestic pets, and both lay good eggs.

-However, chickens tend to do damage to some garden plants, while guinea fowl are noisy.
+However, chickens may damage some garden plants, while guinea fowl are noisy.
 But on the plus side, having them is a smart way of controlling grasshoppers in your vegetable garden.

 6. Nolo Bait